Why Would a Construction Loan Be Denied?

 Once you've addressed the denial reasons, you can reapply.
 Document the improvements you've made and be prepared to explain the previous denial and what changed.

-How to Get Approved on Your First Attempt
+How Can You Get Approved on Your First Attempt?

 Prevention is easier than remediation.
 Before applying: